JetBrains/teamcity-documentation/topics/parallel-tests.md

 In some cases the tests are executed in such a way that TeamCity cannot affect their execution anyhow.
 For instance, they can be generated on the fly, or they can be reported by a third-party build runner, or imported from a file, and so on.

-In such cases, the user will need to implement custom test execution logic to parallelize the tests.
+In such cases, the user will need to implement custom test execution logic to execute only one batch of tests.
 The _Parallel tests_ build feature simplifies the task by providing a number of build parameters.
 These parameters are:

 | Parameter name                                   | Description                                                                                    |